International School of Düsseldorf | IB School in Germany

 At the International School of Düsseldorf, we empower students to "go beyond where they think they can go" through immersive, collaborative learning experiences.
 As a Full IB Continuum school, we prioritise critical thinking and curiosity, helping students develop the skills they need for lifelong learning.
 We prepare our students to be thought-leaders, to challege the status quo and to achieve success beyond ISD.

-Early years Elementary Senior
+Kindergarten / Early years Elementary Senior

 ELEMENTARY SCHOOL